SlideKiln

 Embed a PowerPoint presentation in your website

 Skip the Office viewer iframe.
-Convert the deck to a self-contained HTML5 package and serve it from your own domain — animations, fonts and interactivity intact, no third-party servers involved.
+Convert the deck to a self-contained HTML5 package with animations, fonts and interactivity intact — then let SlideKiln host it for a one-line embed, or serve it from your own domain.
+Your deck, never a rasterized third-party viewer.

 Three ways to put a deck on the web